Sinigang na Baboy

 - 4

 Stir in sampalok juice a little at a time, tasting as you go, until the broth has a bright asim (sour) edge.
-If using Knorr sinigang mix, dissolve it in a cup of hot broth first, add gradually, and taste before adding more.
+If using Knorr sinigang mix, dissolve in a cup of hot broth first, add gradually, and taste before adding more.

 - 5